davbeek/gitinspectorgui-rtd/docs/source/cli.rst

   A comma separated list of file extensions to include when computing statistics.
 The default extensions used are: ``java, c, cc, cpp, h, hh, hpp, py, glsl, rb, js, sql``.

+  For more information, see the :ref:`supported languages table
+  <languages_table>` below.

   Specifying a single ``*`` asterisk character includes files with no extension.
   Specifying two consecutive ``**`` asterisk characters includes all files